Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

 #### Single Pool Element

-This element places a structure file and then applies a processor to it.
-Once the element is set up then you can apply weight and terrain adaptation to it.
+This element places a structure template and then applies a processor and projection to it.

 -   `projection`: (optional) tells the game how the piece should adapt to the existing the terrain.
 There are two options:

-    -   `minecraft:rigid`: Rigid tells the game to keep the structure as it is, like a stronghold tunnel.
+    -   `rigid`: Rigid tells the game to keep the structure as it is, like a stronghold tunnel.
 This is the default if `projection` is not specified.
-    -   `minecraft:terrain_matching`: Terrain matching tells the game to make all the blocks, including air, to match the level of the ground like village paths.
+    -   `terrain_matching`: Terrain matching tells the game to make all the blocks, including air, to match the level of the ground like village paths.
+These pieces do not have terrain density from `terrain_adaptation` applied to them.

 -   `location`: tells the game where the file to generate is.
 -   `processors`: (optional) the ID of a processor to apply to the piece.